Greg Larson

-A three-year letterman, he was a team captain and All-Big Ten selection when the Golden Gophers won the National Championship in 1960.
+A three-year letterman, he was a team captain and All-Big Ten selection when the Golden Gophers won the national championship in 1960.
 He was inducted into the university's M Club Hall of Fame in 2010.

-Larson announced his retirement as an active player on May 17, 1974 after 13 seasons as the Giants' starting center.
+Larson announced his retirement as an active player on May 17, 1974, after 13 seasons as the Giants' starting center.
 He played in 179 games which at the time was second in team history to Joe Morrison.
 He missed only three games despite seven football-related operations, including two on each knee.

+Larson died in Plymouth, Minnesota on June 20, 2024, at the age of 84.